 A form of expert judgment that relies on referencing historical similar projects to predict estimates for current projects.
-To learn more about estimating, check out our 10 top tips for creating cost estimates.

 Assumptions analysis is a technique that explores the accuracy of assumptions and identifies risks to the project from their inaccuracy, inconsistency, or incompleteness.

 A backlog, in simplest terms, is a list of everything that needs to be done in order to complete a project.
 In software, and especially when working in Scrum or Kanban, the backlog is often called a “product backlog” and is made visible to the project team as a list or task board.
 It might include technical items as well as user-centric items.
 Sometimes, a backlog is used as a replacement for traditional requirements specification documents.

 Backward pass is the calculation of late finish dates and late start dates for the uncompleted portions of all scheduled activities.
 It's determined by working backwards through the schedule network logic from the project’s end date.

 A balanced scorecard is a performance management tool which began as a concept for measuring whether the smaller-scale operational activities of a company are aligned with its larger-scale objectives in terms of vision and strategy.